Sapa

 Muong Hoa Valley

-Nestle in a range of marvelous mountains, the rustic and peaceful valley is known for its romantic beauty, unspoiled nature, the cultural richness of local ethnic minority, and especially an ancient rock ground, recognized as unique heritage of the ancient Vietnamese with hundreds of carvings scattering on the meadows and the cascading terraced fields of the ethnic minority.
+Nestled among magnificent mountains, this rustic and peaceful valley is celebrated for its romantic beauty, unspoiled nature, and the rich culture of local ethnic minorities.
+Perhaps its most remarkable feature is its ancient rock field, acknowledged as a unique heritage of ancient Vietnam, filled with hundreds of carvings scattered across the meadows and terraced fields.

 Muong Hoa valley